 Also, read about other Types of Costs and their Basis for Classification.

 Differential Cost Example

 Differential Cost Example of ‘make or buy’ decision and ‘different level of activity’ is explained to understand the concept better.
 Please refer to the table below.
 Make or buy situation appears when the management has an option to either manufacture a particular product or buy from the market.
 If we see, the per-unit cost of buying from the market is less than the manufacturing cost.
 Here, we will have to think twice because the $15 includes $5 of fixed manufacturing costs.
 The $50,000 is already spent and will become idle capacity if the product is bought from the market.
 Therefore, the comparison should be made between $10 for manufacturing and $13 for buying, and the decision is quite clear.
 ‘MAKE’ is a better option here.

 |Price of Product in Open Market||1,30,000.00||13.00|

 |Output Levels||Output Unit||Differential Unit||Total Cost ($)||Differential Cost ($)||Differential Cost Per Unit ($)|

-Long run incremental cost is another concept which is given importance especially when forecasting exercise is done.
-Long run incremental costs are those costs which a company can forecast beforehand.
-Examples are fuel price increases, repairs and maintenance cost, rent expenses, etc.
+The long-run incremental cost is another important concept, especially when the forecasting exercise is done.
+Long-run incremental costs are those costs that a company can forecast.
+Examples are fuel price increases, repairs and maintenance costs, rent expenses, etc.